All Episodes

 Now, the other three provisions are not insignificant.

-It could be said, it can be said, that the regime won three out of four.
+It could be said, it can be said that the regime won three out of four.

-But they, in the ruling, invited litigation on that provision down the road if some kind of perceived violations take place.
+They upheld it for now, but they, in the ruling, invited litigation on that provision down the road if some kind of perceived violations take place.

 Can you imagine if the states were not free to stop people and ask if they're here illegally?